 A German economist who became a persistent global critic of austerity, arguing for wage-led growth and cooperative international economics.

-Heiner Flassbeck's career moved from the heart of German economic policy to the global stage, where his voice became one of consistent dissent.
-Starting as an academic, his sharp analysis of currency and labor markets led to a brief but influential stint as a State Secretary in the German Finance Ministry in the late 1990s.
-There, he championed a more coordinated European economic policy, a vision that often clashed with prevailing orthodoxies.
-His true platform emerged at the United Nations Conference on Trade and Development (UNCTAD), where for a decade he directed macroeconomic and development research.
-From Geneva, Flassbeck used UNCTAD's annual reports to deliver pointed critiques of global imbalances, deflationary policies, and the failures of financial deregulation, advocating forcefully for policies that prioritized full employment and fair wages over fiscal restraint.
-Even after leaving his post, he remained a prolific commentator, using columns and media appearances to challenge the German government's economic dogma and its impact on the European Union, cementing his role as a public intellectual unafraid of controversy.
+Heiner Flassbeck directed macroeconomic and development research at UNCTAD for a decade, using its annual reports to critique global imbalances, deflationary policies, and financial deregulation.
+Starting as an academic, his sharp analysis of currency and labor markets led to a stint as State Secretary in the German Finance Ministry in the late 1990s, where he championed coordinated European economic policy that clashed with orthodoxies.
+From Geneva, he advocated for full employment and fair wages over fiscal restraint.
+After leaving his post, he remained a prolific commentator, using columns and media appearances to challenge German economic dogma and its impact on the European Union, a public intellectual unafraid of controversy.

 1946–1964